Singularities of Ricci flow and diffeomorphisms: Eigenfunctions and almost parallel vector fields

 It follows from \eqr{e:conco} that there is a fixed $s$ and constant $q_0 > 0$ (independent of $R$) so that the matrix $Q_{ij} = \int_{\{ b < s\}} \langle \nabla v_i , \nabla v_j \rangle \, \e^{-f}$ is invertible with $|Q| + |Q^{-1}| < q_0$.
 Note that \eqr{e:ptHess} and the fundamental theorem of calculus imply that $\langle \nabla v_i , \nabla v_j \rangle$ is exponentially close to being constant on $\{ b < (1+\alpha_0) \, R - 2 \}$.
 Therefore, we can choose a bounded linear transformation $\tilde{Q}_{ij}$ so that $u_i = \tilde{Q}_{ij} \, v_j$ satisfy $\int u_i \, \e^{-f} = 0$ and

 This gives the first bound in \eqr{e:gooduis} and the next two bounds follow from \eqr{e:ptHess} since $\tilde{Q}$ is bounded.
-The last bound follows similarly, using also that the $\mu_i$ close to $\frac{1}{2}$. \end{proof}
+The last bound in \eqr{e:gooduis} follows similarly, using also that the $\mu_i$ close to $\frac{1}{2}$.

+Finally, the uniform (but not exponentially small) higher derivative bounds on the $u_i$'s follow from the uniform higher order bounds on the curvature from pseudo-locality and the Shi estimates together with elliptic estimates on the scale of $R^{-1}$ (each $u_i$ solves a drift eigenvalue equation). \end{proof}

 \begin{proof}[Proof of Theorem \ref{t:extend}] We will use freely below that $|\R| + |\nabla \R|\leq C_0$ on $\{ b < (1+\alpha_0)\, R\}$ by Proposition \ref{t:brakke}.
 Proposition \ref{c:extend} gives $n-\ell$ ``almost linear'' functions $u_i$ satisfying \eqr{e:gooduis}.
 Using the bounds on $ \nabla^2 \, u_i$ and $\nabla^3 \, u_i$ in \eqr{e:gooduis}, the definition of $\R$ gives